- Co-Founder & Executive Chairman, Volans (2008 to date)

 - 2012’s The Zeronauts: Breaking the Sustainability Barrier, which spotlights a new breed of innovators, entrepreneurs, investors and policy-makers who are pushing towards zero in such areas as population growth, pandemic risk, poverty, pollution and the proliferation of weapons of mass destruction.

-John is also a columnist for a number of publications, including Guardian Sustainable Business (UK), Director Magazine (UK), Monday Morning (Denmark), CSR Wire (US), Ideia Sustentavel (Brazil), and Semana (Colombia), and is a frequent commentator and interviewee for broadcast, print and online media.
+John is also a columnist for a number of publications, including Guardian Sustainable Business (UK), Eco-Business (Singapore), Monday Morning (Denmark), Ideia Sustentavel (Brazil), and Semana (Colombia), and has his own GreenBiz (USA) feature, The Elkington Report.
+He has previously written for Director Magazine (UK) and CSRWire (USA), and is a frequent commentator and interviewee for broadcast, print and online media.

 As an active, and sought-after public speaker, John has addressed over 1,000 conferences around the world, with audiences both large and small, and from board-level to sessions with students.
-His areas of expertise include: the future, corporate strategy, sustainability, corporate social responsibility (CSR), social innovation and entrepreneurship, sustainable and breakthrough capitalism, globalization and the zero-targeted innovation and management agenda, among other topics.
+His areas of expertise include: the future, ‘the stretch agenda’ (ie beyond sustainability), corporate strategy, sustainability, corporate social responsibility (CSR), social innovation and entrepreneurship, sustainable and breakthrough capitalism, globalization and the zero-targeted innovation and management agenda, among other topics.
 See here for a list of John’s upcoming and previous speaking engagements.

 In addition to the day job, John is a Visiting Professor at the Doughty Centre for Corporate Responsibility at the Cranfield School of Management, as well as at Imperial College and University College London.
 He was recently awarded an Honorary Doctorate at the University of Essex in recognition of his work in the field of sustainable development.